yiisoft/yii2/docs/guide/db-query-builder.md

 here you do not have to add parameters manually.
 However, note that Yii never escapes column names, so if you pass a variable obtained from user side as a column name without any additional checks, the application will become vulnerable to SQL injection attack.
-In order to keep the application secure, either do not use variables as column names or filter variable against white list.
+In order to keep the application secure, either do not use variables as column names or filter variable against allowlist.
 In case you need to get column name from user, read the [Filtering Data](output-data-widgets.md#filtering-data) guide article.
 For example the following code is vulnerable:

 ```php